jewelsofthought/neshama/site/posts/freedom/week_7/malkuth_chesed.md

 </div>

 We begin the final week of our counting.
 It is the week of **Malchut**, the tenth _sefirah_. **Malchut** is the Kingdom, representing this world in which all the energies of the Tree of Life converge and manifest.
-According to some Kabbalistic formulations, this is the _sefirah_ of _Shechinah_, the indwelling Presence, the feminine aspect of God’s Oneness.
+According to some Kabbalistic formulations, this is the _sefirah_ of _Shechinah_, the indwelling Presence, the feminine aspect of God's Oneness.
 This is the material world in which the spiritual awaits realisation.

 **Malchut** is the place in which we play out our earthly drama.
 We are born into this Kingdom much as we are born into our bodies.
 Our purpose here is to realise Who we are, that we might contribute to the completion of Creation in this realm.[^1]